Book Review: Stress Test by Timothy F. Geithner

 The current economic boom has relaxed the policy, demand exceeds supply, debt is higher than assets, and the financial industry binds the chain.
 Every company should have enough cash reserve to buffer the storm that may occur in the worst period.
 Bank lending should do enough background credit investigations.

 The public should make sure that the risks are bearable (sufficient income to invest).
 Pay monthly interest), take responsibility for your own words, and don’t publish information that can be devastating without investigating and thinking.
-Investment projects must do a good job of risk management, must ensure a stable cash flow and cash volume, speak with data, the book is a good book!
+Investment projects must do a good job of risk management, must ensure a stable cash flow and cash volume, and speak with data, the book is a good book!

 Stress Test Book Summary

 If anyone in the world has the most say in the financial crisis, then Geithner is probably counted besides Bernanke.
-As a professional civil servant, few people have such a rich experience in dealing with crises--from working in the Ministry of Finance to handle international economic affairs and personally participating in the Mexican tequila crisis and the Asian financial crisis; to the New York Federal Reserve Board and witnessing the crisis.
+As a professional civil servant, few people have such a rich experience in dealing with crises--from working in the Ministry of Finance to handling international economic affairs and personally participating in the Mexican tequila crisis and the Asian financial crisis; to the New York Federal Reserve Board and witnessing the crisis.

 I read this book with gusto in 2 weeks.
 Although this book is not a novel at all, it has a novel appeal.
 I was taken into it to think: in the face of a crisis if it were me, what would I think and how would I do.